atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 }
 ```

-* Can be used to create your own iterators.
+* Can be used to create your own special iterators.

 ```javascript
 // With Symbols